craftercms/docs/source/developers/extensions/blueprints.rst

 Adding a plugin descriptor
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-All blueprints need to include a plugin descriptor as described in :ref:`craftercms-plugin-yaml-file`
+All blueprints need to include a plugin descriptor as described in :ref:`blueprint-descriptor-file`

 .. _passing-parameters-to-bp: